Les Deux Alpes: Winter

-Les Deux Alpes offers approximately 220 km of posted runs and 2300 m of vertical drop.
-It is tecnicaly possible to extend the vertical drop to around 2,700 m (8,858 ft) by skiing down a black and red bike trail to the Village of Venosc at appr.
+Les Deux Alpes offers approximately 220 km of pisted runs and 2300 m of vertical drop.
+It is technically possible to extend the vertical drop to around 2,700 m (8,858 ft) by skiing down a black and red bike trail to the Village of Venosc at appr.
 900 m above sea level and then taking the gondola back up to the Les2Alpes village.

 In terms of pistes the resort has been termed "upside-down", as the lower slopes down to the resort are steeper and more challenging than the higher ski areas, including the wide and forgiving glacier runs.
 Less advanced skiers either take a gondola down to the resort or follow a lengthy, gentle but narrow, track on the path of the access road.
 In winter 2015/2016 a new run made an intermediate route to the resort available, an effort involving the movement of over 550,000 cubic metres of earth.
 A wide area at the very bottom by the town is given over to nursery slopes.
 In total there are 100 marked runs spread across the resort however, in addition, it is said to have as much off piste as groomed piste.

-Les Deux Alpes also boasts one of the most extensive and revered snowparks in Europe, with a halfpipe, multiple kickers, two boardercross courses and many grinding rails.
+Les Deux Alpes also contains one of the largest and most popular snowparks in Europe, with a halfpipe, multiple kickers, two boardercross courses and many grinding rails.
 The snowpark is re-modelled with new features added each season.